Alcaro/Arlib/arlib/sandbox/README.txt

     for Gentoo, build flags are considered public as well
 - Which distro is running
     can't hide that when all the system libraries vary between distros
-- Installed base hardware (CPU, RAM, disk; GPU and peripherials are private) hard to hide, especially the CPU model (cpuid)
+- Installed base hardware (CPU model, amount of RAM and disk; GPU and peripherials are private) hard to hide, especially the CPU model (cpuid)
 - Kernel version and config, unless likely to be edited by the user distro default config is as public as their packages